angulardart/site-angulardart/src/angular/guide/index.md

 ## Code samples

-Each page includes code snippets from a sample application that accompanies the page.
+Each page includes code snippets from a sample app that accompanies the page.
 You can reuse these snippets in your applications.

 Look for a link to a running version of that sample, often near the top of the page,